 Smart cities have contributed to the transformation of municipalities, promoting efficiency, sustainability, and quality of life for their inhabitants.
 These urban environments use advanced information and communication technologies to optimise the management of resources and public services.
 The integration of advanced technologies, such as the Internet of Things (IoT), data analysis, and artificial intelligence, enables the collection and analysis of information in real-time to improve urban decisionmaking (Singh et al. 2020; Herath and Mittal 2022; Javed et al. 2023).
-Furthermore, smart cities encourage citizen participation through digital platforms that enable active community involvement in public management.
-Chen (2023) point out that the implementation of innovative solutions, such as pollution sensors and health monitoring systems, contributes to the creation of healthier urban environments.
+Furthermore, smart cities

-CONTACT Fernando Almeida falmeida@ispgaya.pt; almd@fe.up.pt Corvinus Institute for Advanced Studies (CIAS), Corvinus University of Budapest, Budapest, Hungary
+CONTACT Fernando Almeida Safalmeida@ispgaya.pt; almd@fe.up.pt Scorvinus Institute for Advanced Studies (CIAS), Corvinus University of Budapest, Budapest, Hungary